Trump administration bans WeChat, TikTok from app stores beginning Sunday

 “WeChat was designed to serve international users outside of mainland China and has always incorporated the highest standards of user privacy and data security,” Tencent said in a statement.
 The app’s name inside China is Weixin.

-Tencent said it has “engaged in extensive discussions with the U.S. government, and have put forward a comprehensive proposal to address its concerns.”
+Tencent said it has “engaged in extensive discussions with the U.S. government” and “put forward a comprehensive proposal to address its concerns.”

 “The restrictions announced today are unfortunate, but given our desire to provide ongoing services to our users in the U.S. — for whom WeChat is an important communication tool — we will continue to discuss with the government and other stakeholders in the U.S. ways to achieve a long-term solution,” Tencent said.